cohesion/cohesion-framework/README.md

 ```

 Now you should be able to see a default Cohesion welcome page when you go to [http://localhost](http://localhost).

-You will obviously need to change the `nginx.conf` slightly for your different environments.

 ## Configuration